 It’s no secret we love Canadian canoe trips, our favourites so far being Desolation Sound and the Powell Forest Canoe Circuit.
-In the guest post below, Joe shares his top picks for Canadian canoe trips that should be on your bucket list.
-Thanks Joe!
+In the guest post below, Joe from Nature Rated shares his top picks for Canadian canoe trips that should be on your bucket list.

 The elegant Nahanni River